What Is an Echocardiogram?

+How to prepare for transesophageal echocardiogram (TEE).
 Tell your doctor beforehand if you have any problems with your esophagus, such as a hiatal hernia, swallowing problems, or cancer.

 Don’t eat or drink anything for 6 hours before the test.
-Take all of your medications at the usual times, with a small sip of water if necessary.
+Take all of your medications at the usual times with a small sip of water if necessary.
 If you use medicine or insulin for diabetes, ask your doctor or the testing center about it.

 You’ll get a mild sedative to help you relax.

-A member of the medical team will pass the ultrasound probe into your mouth, down your throat, and into your esophagus.
+A member of your medical team will pass the ultrasound probe into your mouth, down your throat, and into your esophagus.
 It won't affect your breathing.
 They might ask you to swallow to help the probe along.
 This takes a few seconds and may be uncomfortable.
 Once the probe is in place, it will take pictures of your heart.
 You won’t feel it.

 Don’t eat or drink until the sedative wears off, which takes an hour after the test.
 You might still be drowsy or dizzy, so someone else should drive you home.